 4. Using a ladle, scoop out 1 cup broth and transfer to the blender.
 Add one more scoop of soup to blender, with veggies and chickpeas (be sure the bay leaf isn’t in this scoop).
 Add cashews…

 … and blend together until you get a nice, creamy purée.

 Add back into soup.

 5. Now, season with salt, pepper and liquid smoke if you like.
-Serve warm.
+Add a squeeze of fresh lemon juice, and serve warm.